Anton4wave/Airbnb-price-prediction/README.md

 ## Conclusion

 Trained a model with RMSE = 79 and received feauture importance of CatBoost.
-It can be argued that the most important feature influencing the price is Entire home.
+It can be argued that the most important feature influencing the price is Entire home and minimum nights.
 Prices depending on the area can be seen in this graph: